 Watching your beloved companion enter their golden years brings both cherished moments and new challenges as age-related conditions begin to affect their daily comfort and mobility.
-The diagnosis of chronic conditions like arthritis, kidney disease, or heart problems doesn’t signal the end of happy, fulfilling years together.
+The diagnosis of chronic illnesses like arthritis, chronic kidney disease, or heart disease doesn’t signal the end of happy, fulfilling years together.
 Instead, it marks the beginning of a new chapter where thoughtful management and quality of life considerations can help your senior pet continue enjoying their favorite activities and family bonds.

 At Montclair Veterinary Associates, we understand managing chronic conditions in aging pets requires a delicate balance between medical intervention and preserving the joy and comfort that make life meaningful for your furry family member.
 Dr. Cory Waxman brings years of experience in geriatric veterinary care, having graduated from the University of Pennsylvania School of Veterinary Medicine, and focuses on creating individualized treatment plans that prioritize your pet’s comfort and happiness above all else.